Sphereon-Opensource/uni-resolver-driver-did-lto/README.md

 did:lto:3JugjxT51cTjWAsgnQK4SpmMqK6qua1VpXH
 ```

-## Network ID
+### Environment variables
+The universal resolver can connect to multiple networks and nodes.
+There are 9 of these slots available, and they can be configured using environment variables.
+By default the public LTO mainnet and testnet are configured using the identity node.
+If you want to disable them, overwrite the values, or disable the slot.
+The 9 slots denoted by <X> are ranging from 1-9.

+#### NODE<X>_ENABLED
+Enables or disables the node.
+Please see below to disable default mainnet and testnet nodes when required (slots 1 and 2 respectively)

+#### NODE<X>_NETWORK_ID
+Defines the network Id (name).
+There can only be one network ID per driver instance.
+If loadbalancing/HA is needed that is the responsibility of the node itself.
 The network name can be supplied as part of the DID, eg for testnet.
 ````
 did:lto:testnet:3JugjxT51cTjWAsgnQK4SpmMqK6qua1VpXH
 ````